bryant1410/dotfiles/README.md

 This is specialized on Linux, but may also work in other \*nix envs.

-For Ubuntu 19.10 and earlier or Debian 10 and earlier, `delta` doesn't work.
-See [how to fix it](https://github.com/dandavison/delta/issues/504#issuecomment-1164600484).

 ### Main Computer

 These are additional steps for a computer I actively use (a "main" one), has Ubuntu and I have sudo access.
 It requires Python 3.5+.
 Run: